-23 Jan 2017, in Soy - With the header: “IDH stops deforestation” Dutch magazine P+ introduced its latest issue, featuring the soy MoU, co-organized by IDH.
+23 Jan 2017 With the header: “IDH stops deforestation” Dutch magazine P+ introduced its latest issue, featuring the soy MoU, co-organized by IDH.
 Soy Director Lucian Peppelenbos: “It is good to be optimistic and ambitious.
 But clearly this MoU alone will not stop deforestation.
 But it IS a big step towards mainstream responsible soy and its part of our Mato Grosso landscape strategy

 Below an English summary of the Dutch article (which is more realistic than the header).